Li-Yau type inequality for curves in any codimension: Elastic flows

 \begin{theorem} Let $\gamma_0:\mathbf{T}^1\to\mathbf{R}^n$ be a closed curve such that $\bar{B}[\gamma_0]<4\varpi^*$.
 Then the fixed-length elastic flow starting from $\gamma_0$ is embedded for all $t\geq0$.
 In addition, it smoothly converges as $t\to\infty$ to a one-fold round circle of radius $\frac{L[\gamma_0]}{2\pi}$ up to reparameterization. \end{theorem}

 These results extend M\"{u}ller--Rupp's corresponding results in \cite{Mueller2021} from $n=2$ to $n\geq2$.
 The threshold $4\varpi^*$ is optimal simultaneously for all-time embeddedness and for convergence to a circle; indeed, to each flow, a figure-eight elastica of suitable size is a non-embedded stationary solution and attains the threshold $4\varpi^*$.
-We remark that if we include embeddedness of an initial curve in the assumption, then the threshold value is significantly improved when $n=2$, see the future work \cite{MiuraMuellerRupp}.
+We remark that if we include embeddedness of an initial curve in the assumption, then the threshold value is significantly improved when $n=2$, see our subsequent work \cite{MiuraMuellerRupp}.

 We may safely omit the proof of the above theorems since M\"{u}ller-Rupp \cite{Mueller2021} already provide detailed proofs that completely work for $n\geq3$ {\em once} our result (Theorem \ref{thm:Li-Yau_closed}) is established.
 A key point is that $\bar{B}\leq\frac{1}{4\lambda}E_\lambda^2$ holds since $4\lambda ab\leq(a+\lambda b)^2$, and hence $\bar{B}<4\varpi^*$ holds for all time by the gradient-flow structure.
-Uniqueness of the limit profile follows since a circle is a unique closed elastica such that $\bar{B}<4\varpi^*$; this can be verified by energy quantization of closed elasticae.
-(Relative arguments are previously carried out for the Willmore flow \cite{Kuwert2004} through the Li--Yau inequality \cite{Li1982} and Bryant's classification of Willmore spheres \cite{Bryant1984}.)
+Uniqueness of the limit profile follows since the circle is the only closed elastica such that $\bar{B}<4\varpi^*$; this can be verified by energy quantization of closed elasticae.
+(Similar arguments have been previously used for the Willmore flow \cite{Kuwert2004} through the Li--Yau inequality \cite{Li1982} and Bryant's classification of Willmore spheres \cite{Bryant1984}.)

 We argue more on the energy quantization of closed elasticae.
-Thanks to classification of closed elastica, cf.\ \cite{Langer1984}, any planar closed elastica is an $N$-fold circle (with energy $\bar{B}=4\pi^2N^2$) or an $N$-fold figure-eight elastica (with $\bar{B}=4\varpi^*N^2$, cf.\ Lemma \ref{lem:figureeight} (iii)), while any non-planar closed elastica is an embedded nontrivial torus knot or its multiple covering, all of which satisfy $\bar{B}[\gamma]>16\pi^2$ by the classical F\'{a}ry-Milnor theorem $TC[\gamma]>4\pi$, cf.\ \cite{Fary1949,Milnor1950}.
+Thanks to the classification of closed elasticae, cf.\ \cite{Langer1984}, any planar closed elastica is an $N$-fold circle (with energy $\bar{B}=4\pi^2N^2$) or an $N$-fold figure-eight elastica (with $\bar{B}=4\varpi^*N^2$, cf.\ Lemma \ref{lem:figureeight} (iii)), while any non-planar closed elastica is an embedded nontrivial torus knot or its multiple covering, all of which satisfy $\bar{B}[\gamma]>16\pi^2$ by the classical F\'{a}ry-Milnor theorem $TC[\gamma]>4\pi$, cf.\ \cite{Fary1949,Milnor1950}.
 Therefore, in order to show that